arnofrxdd/MouseShifter/README.md

 ## ❓ FAQ

 **Q: Why do I need VJoy?**
-A: Most games do not natively recognize mouse movements as H-shifter inputs.
-VJoy acts as a **virtual joystick**, allowing your mouse or controller inputs to be mapped as proper gear shifts in the game.
-Without it, the overlay cannot communicate with the game as a joystick device.
+A: Most games do not natively recognize mouse movements or keys as H-shifter inputs. vJoy acts as a **virtual joystick**, allowing your mouse or controller inputs to be mapped as proper gear shifts in the game.

 **Q: Why isn’t my MouseShifter knob moving while in-game?**
-A: **run MouseShifter as administrator**.
+A: **Run MouseShifter as administrator.**

 ---

 ## 📝 Notes

 - Controller support is experimental; XInput works natively, PS controllers require DS4Windows.
 - Built-in VJoy ensures smooth compatibility with games that support virtual joysticks.